SwiftLaggy/SwiftLaggy.github.io/content/blog/fawn/fawn.md

 # Final Thoughts

-This concludes the finishing stages for the first box on HackTheBox.
+This concludes the finishing stages on this box on HackTheBox.
 It provided a good insight into FTP, allowing me to learn the basics of FTP and obtain another flag.
 This newfound interest has sparked a curiosity, and I would like to see some exploits with FTP and SFTP.